benhumphreys/hogbom-haskell/README.md

 Haskell Hogbom Clean Benchmark
 ==============================

-The Haskell Hogbom Clean Benchmark benchmark implements the kernel of the [Hogbom Clean](http://cdsads.u-strasbg.fr/abs/1974A%26AS...15..417H) deconvolution algorithm.
+The Haskell Hogbom Clean Benchmark implements the kernel of the [Hogbom Clean](http://cdsads.u-strasbg.fr/abs/1974A%26AS...15..417H) deconvolution algorithm.
 This simple benchmark was initially written to benchmark the Intel Xeon Phi accelerator.
 This particular instance of the